-Here's a look at how the outbreak has unfolded in B.C. since the very first case was announced on Jan.
-28. As you can see, it took several weeks before the province had more than a few sporadic, travel-based cases, but quickly accelerated at the beginning of March.
+Here's a look at how the outbreak has unfolded in B.C. since the first case was announced on Jan.
+28. As you can see, the pandemic has unfolded in several phases:

-The chart also includes the number of new cases announced by the government each day, deaths, and people the province says have recovered from confirmed COVID-19 cases.
+The chart below includes the number of deaths, hospitalizations and new cases announced by the government each day.

 Cases by region

-The province has been releasing cases by health region, and B.C. has five of them:
+The province has been releasing cases by health region on a daily basis, and B.C. has five of them:

-The reason for not releasing geographic data more specific than that comes down to privacy issues, says the province.
+The reason for not releasing geographic data more specific than that comes down to privacy issues, the province says.

 "We're now at the place where it's irrelevant what community you're in.
 The risk of this virus is everywhere in British Columbia, everywhere in Canada," said B.C.'s provincial health officer Dr. Bonnie Henry.